-Vietnamese people eat steamed rice as usually as Western eat bread.
-We have 8 millions hecta growing rice and we love dishes made from rice such as rice cakes and rice noodles.
+Vietnamese people eat steamed rice as usual as Western eat bread.
+We have 8 million hectares growing rice and we love dishes made from rice such as rice cakes and rice noodles.
 Rice noodle soups are favorite foods around Vietnam because they are comfortable, healthy and flavorful.
 In each region, locals have created different recipes in their ways and we have a big family of rice noodle soups to satisfy any strict dinner.
 Although noodles have different shapes and tastes, they are all tender but chewy and made from rice flour.
 Most of them are served with broths with various tastes, vegetables and special sauces.
-Pho Noodle Soup is famous around the world for many years and it most of tourists coming to Vietnam plan to eat this food first.
+Pho Noodle Soup is famous around the world for many years and it most of the tourists coming to Vietnam plan to eat this food first.
 Hue Noodle Soup, Crab Noodle Soup and other kinds of Vietnamese noodle soups are not less delicious and they are worth trying.
 Chopsticks and spoons are used to eat rice noodle soups and it may be a to whom familiar with using forks.
 Enjoying Vietnamese Noodle Soups, feeling the tastes and immersing yourself into local life make your trip to our country more meaningful and memorable.
 Let’s learn more about the family of noodle soups in Vietnam and Top Rice Noodle Soups in Vietnam.

-Certainly the famous Pho must be in the list of Top Rice Noodle Soups in Vietnam.
+Certainly, the famous Pho must be in the list of Top Rice Noodle Soups in Vietnam.
 Originated in Northern Vietnam, Pho is the national dish of Vietnam and has become popular in Vietnam and other countries for its great taste.
 Pho noodles are cut from thin steamed rice sheet (Pho sheet) and they have linguine shape, it tastes fresh, tender but chewy.
 Cooked from bone, cinnamon, star aniseed, ginger, thao qua for some hours, the broth is very special and it’s the soul of Pho dish.
-There are various kinds of Pho for your choice such as Pho with chicken, beef ball, rare-cooked or medium-cooked beef… Pho is usually served with bean sprouts, sawtooth herb, bay leaf… Pho is usually eaten with soy bean paste, chili paste and fish sauce.
+There are various kinds of Pho for your choices such as Pho with chicken, beef ball, rare-cooked or medium-cooked beef… Pho is usually served with bean sprouts, sawtooth herb, bay leaf… Pho is usually eaten with soybean paste, chili paste and fish sauce.
 It isn’t a simple recipe, is it?
 Just try Pho and you will know why it’s famous.

 2. Hue Noodle Soup (Bun Bo Hue)

 The next dish I would like to introduce to tourists in Top Rice Noodle Soups in Vietnam is Hue Noodle Soup which is very popular in Central Vietnam.
-You can see hundreds of restaurants and food stalls serve this kind of food at any corner in Central provinces.
-Hue Noodle Soup is served with Bun which are made by boiling thick cylinder-shaped rice noodles.
+You can see hundreds of restaurants and food stalls serve this kind of food at any corner in the Central provinces.
+Hue Noodle Soup is served with Bun which is made by boiling thick cylinder-shaped rice noodles.
 The unique broth is not only tasty but also smelling and good-looking.
-Its fantastic taste and smell come from lemon grass, ginger, macerated fish and shrimp, annatto..
-It can make you eat until the bowl is empty.
+Its fantastic taste and smell come from lemongrass, ginger, macerated fish and shrimp, annatto… It can make you eat until the bowl is empty.
 The dish is topped with chewy pork pie, tender well-cooked pork leg and beef slices.
 Assorted herbs, bean sprouts, shredded morning glory and banana blossom couldn’t be missed to have a perfect dish.
 Some prefer adding some lemon juice into the broth to make it sour and tastier.
 Hue Noodle Soup has won the heart of most foreign visitors for amazing flavor from Central Vietnam.
 How about you?

 3. Crab Noodle Soup (Bun Rieu Cua)